Eric Corriel Studios

 Artist Statement

-In the summer of 2016, the day after Philando Castile and Alton Sterling were shot by police, I had an appointment with a curator to discuss an interactive work for an upcoming exhibition.
-The blank slate with which I normally approach site-specific projects was no longer possible as thoughts inspired by Black Lives Matter became unavoidable.
-As I joined in the chorus of “how horrible,” I began to question my place in that chorus.
-As a white male who grew up in a fairly privileged environment, did I really feel the pain of African Americans at that moment?
-Could I?
-The answer is of course, no.
+In the summer of 2016, the day after Philando Castile and Alton Sterling were shot by police, I had an appointment with a curator to discuss the creation of a new interactive work for an upcoming exhibition.
+The blank slate with which I normally approach site-specific projects was no longer possible.

-The goal of this project is to provide a framework for those who are not routinely targeted to feel what it’s like, if only for a moment, to be targeted while innocent.
-That said, I am fully aware that this piece also targets those who are routinely targeted; namely African Americans and all other minorities, who will naturally experience this piece differently.
+This project aims to provide a framework for those who are not routinely targeted to feel what it’s like, if only for a moment, to be targeted while innocent.
+That said, as I was developing the work I became keenly aware that this piece would also target those who are routinely targeted, namely African Americans and other minorities.

 To make art about race in America is to willingly step into a minefield.
-Better, I think, to face it and try to make one’s way through rather than walk around.
+While others will certainly disagree, I believe it is better to face it and try to make one’s way through rather than walk around.